 Frequently Asked Questions

-Technically no as Wix does not officially support site migrations.
+A: Technically no, as Wix does not officially support site migrations.
 Still, there are a few unofficial methods that were user-tested and promise such results.
 At the very least, expect a complex process and a lot of manual reworks to get things going with the new WordPress pages afterward.